 Selling could take lots of time

-If you're selling a home, it's important to understand the timeline, says Jeffry Wiren, principal broker with Re/Max Equity Group and past president of the Portland, Oregon, Metropolitan Association of Realtors.
+If you're selling a home, it's important to recognize the timeline, says Jeffry Wiren, principal broker with Re/Max Equity Group and past president of the Portland, Oregon, Metropolitan Association of Realtors.

 "And that's something most people don't understand," he says.

-Underestimating the time it takes -- and building a schedule around those unrealistic expectations -- adds stress, Wiren says.
+Underestimating the time it takes -- and building a schedule around those unrealistic expectations -- creates stress, Wiren says.

 Wiren's sales schedule breakdown:

-- Getting your home in shape: two weeks.
+- Getting your home in shape: 2 weeks.

-- Average time on the market (varies widely with location and price): 2 1/2 to three months.
+- Average time on the market (varies widely with location and price): 2 1/2 to 3 months.

 - Preparing to close (assuming a traditional transaction): 30 to 45 days.

-What the agent wishes you knew: A smart seller allows a minimum of four to six months to sell, Wiren says.
-And that's if you have a home that's priced right in a good market with one solid offer that makes it to the closing table.
+What the agent wishes you knew: A smart seller allows a minimum of 4 to 6 months to sell, Wiren says.
+And that's if you have a house that's priced right in a good market with one firm offer that makes it to the closing table.